Elections have consequences. That's why we must elect champions of public education.

 - Be registered

-- Make sure your voter registration is current by checking your registration information at scVOTES.gov.
+- To participate, make sure your voter registration is current by checking your registration information at scVOTES.gov.

 - If you have moved from one county to another, you must register in your new county to be eligible to vote.